gstonge/spreading_CR/README.md

 # spreading_CR

 Gillespie algorithm for the simulation of Markovian spreading processes on static complex networks using a composition and rejection scheme.
 The core is implemented in C++ for efficiency.
-A user friendly python interface is provided, thanks to pybind11 (https://github.com/pybind/pybind11).
+A user-friendly python interface is provided, thanks to pybind11 (https://github.com/pybind/pybind11).

 ## Requirements